 - Active management strategies mean higher transaction costs, higher management fees, and potentially higher risk.
 Higher risk exposures can lead to a complete loss of capital.

 - Their exemption from full disclosure (prospectus exempt) may result in a lack of transparency.
-It can be difficult to fully value what the security is worth.
+It can be difficult to value what the security is actually worth.

 Some of the more common alternative investments available include:

 - Real Estate